All Episodes

 Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

-It's always just yesterday, just yesterday that I endeavored to explain to McDonald's and all interested parties why their sales are down and why they had to let go their CEO.
+So it was just yesterday, just yesterday, that I endeavored to explain to McDonald's and all interested parties why their sales are down and why they had to let go their CEO.

 And if you were here yesterday, I'm sure that it was something you'd never considered, the politics of it.

-You think, eh, McDonald's isn't as popular anymore as it used to be.
+You'd be like, eh, McDonald's isn't popular anymore as it used to be.

 It just happens, you know, people like things and they get tired of it and move on.